petzi53/weblog-notes/content/post/2017/2017-10-03-disqus-installation-again.md

 title: Disqus installation again
 author: Peter Baumgartner
 date: '2017-10-03'
-slug: disqus-installation-again
 categories:
-  - static sites
+  - webService
 tags:
   - disqus
   - hugo
+slug: disqus-installation-again
 description: 'A short personal note on my tutorial on Disqus installation: I have used for my screenshots, not this `docdock` but the hugo-academic theme.
 I have changed from `docdock` to `hugo-academic` and now (2017-05-31) I am back at `docdock` again.
 I will explain the reason for this twofold change in one of my next blog post.
 I am also planning to update text and screenshots to the new blogdown versions.'
 draft: no
 ---